r-kangethe/refcode-projects/Day2.md

 # *The Law of Similarity - Gestalt Principles*

-*This article serves up a term that I have never encountered before even though I come across Gestalt everyday.
+*This article serves up a term that I have never encountered before, even though I come across Gestalt everyday.
 So what is “Gestalt”?
-It refers to “shape” or “form” in German.
+It refers to a“shape” or “form” in German.
-What are the Gestalt principles?
-Gestalt principles or laws are rules that describe how the human eye perceives visual elements and aim to show how complex scenes can be reduced to more simple shapes.
+What are the Gestalt principles? **Gestalt principles** or laws are rules that describe how the human eye perceives visual elements and aim to show how complex scenes can be reduced to more simple shapes.
 They aim to explain how the eyes perceive the shapes as a single, united form